mgesteiro/EEI-Stopwatch/README.md

 * All the information is shown in a 4-digit 7-segment LED display (*output*).
 * User actions are received via a two momentary buttons analog keypad (*input*).
-* It has a Tof laser sensor that measures the distance to the nearest object in front of it continuously.
+* It has a Tof Laser sensor that measures the distance to the nearest object in front of it continuously.
-* When this distance is bellow a configured value, i.e., when ***something passes in fron of it***, a detection is triggered: `TDISTANCE`, 20 cm by default.
+* When this distance is bellow a configured value, i.e., when ***something passes in front of it***, a detection is triggered: `TDISTANCE` (20 cm by default).
-* It gives some room for the object to pass completely to avoid repetitive triggering: `DCWINDOW`, 1.9 s by default.
+* It gives some room for the object to pass completely to avoid repetitive triggering: `DCWINDOW` (1.9 s by default).
 * It uses the internal clock of the microcontroller to measure times.
-* It times up to as many laps as configured: `NUMLAPS`, 4 by default.
+* It times up to as many laps as configured: `NUMLAPS` (4 by default).
-* It shows temporarily the time for each lap after measuring it: `SLWINDOW`, 2 s by default.
+* It shows temporarily the time for each lap after measuring it: `SLWINDOW` (2 s by default).

 ## OPERATION